dev-tips/dev-tips/content/17-consynchronous-assurency-how-to-achieve-quasi-concurrency-with-array-prototype-foreach/post.md

 There was once the idea of [`setImmediate()`](https://developer.mozilla.org/en-US/docs/Web/API/Window/setImmediate), which does exactly the same as `setTimeout(func, 0)`—but the equality of both approaches is the reason why it’s unlikely we may ever see it in the wild.[^setImmediate]

 [^Threads in JavaScript]: Well, it is not absolutely true.
-With the [Web Workers API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) you can sort of mimic thread-like behavior in the browser.
+With the [Web Workers API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) you can sort of mimic thread-like behavior in the browser, but it’s often an overkill approach.
 In Node.js there is the [Cluster](https://nodejs.org/api/cluster.html) core module.
-But all those are just extensions that are far from standardization, nonetheless incredibly useful.

 [^setImmediate]: `setImmediate()` is currently available in IE10 and Node.js.
 The latter also knows the `process.nextTick()` method, which again is used to decouple parts of code and is said to be more efficient.